-As we embark on the British Grand Prix at Silverstone this weekend, it felt only fitting to focus on the Formula 1 industry.
-Especially given that Silverstone is local to Jaltek’s factory and we provide automotive electronic solutions.
+With the British Grand Prix taking place at Silverstone at the beginning of this month, it felt fitting to focus on the Formula 1 industry.
+Especially given that we provide automotive electronic solutions.

-The British Grand Prix is always one of the highlights of the Formula 1 season but this year it is going to look very different.
-For the first time, two F1 races will be held at Silverstone over successive weekends (2nd and 9th August), with both events staged without any spectators because of the coronavirus pandemic.
+The British Grand Prix is always one of the highlights of the Formula 1 season but this year it looked very different.
+For the first time, two F1 races were held at Silverstone over successive weekends (2nd and 9th August), with both events staged without any spectators because of the coronavirus pandemic.

 One notable development is the Hybrid Engine.
-Not only are they efficient, over 50% more than a combustion engine, they have made huge contributions to the evolvement of battery systems.
+Not only are they more efficient, than a combustion engine, they have made huge contributions to the evolvement of battery systems.
 These batteries can now be seen in our every day road vehicles, with their improved efficiency in turn helping to support the environment.

 Furthermore Kinetic Engine Recovery Systems, which arrived on the F1 scene in 2009 to gather energy from a braking car and utilise it on the track, are now used not only in hybrid cars, but also in buses, taxis and truck units, helping make cities greener.

-It doesn’t stop there, the same flywheel energy storage systems are now being used to power houses and businesses in some remote locations that are not connected to mainland supplies.
+It doesn’t stop there, flywheel energy storage systems are now being used to power houses and businesses in some remote locations that are not connected to mainland supplies.

-F1 cars collect data from 1000’s of electronic sensors detecting tyre performance, driver input, gearbox inputs, active suspension to name just a few.
-These sensors and data tools are integrated into our everyday life, from our road cars to our smart phones, to improve our connectivity and communications.
+F1 cars collect data from numerous electronic sensors detecting mechanical and driver input.
+These sensors and data tools are integrated into our everyday life, from our road cars to our smart phones.
 F1 derived technology has even been used to help develop 5G infrastructure for connected road, rail and underground transportation in countries across the globe.

-F1 is not a driverless (Autonomous) sport however some of the technologies being developed and used will be vital to the future of autonomous road driving.
-The biggest challenge is extracting a vast amount of data from the autonomous vehicle into a computer system where the data can be analysed quickly.
+Some of the F1 technologies being developed and used will be vital to the future of autonomous road driving.
+A significant challenge is extracting a vast amount of data from the autonomous vehicle into a computer system where the data can be analysed quickly.
 The amount of data being managed per week in F1 is in the region of 8 - 10 Terabytes.
 This is not just from in-car activity, but also the manufacturing facilities that use Computational Fluid Dynamics (CFD), Computer-Aided Design (CAD), Wind Tunnels and other test rigs.
 Therefore this technology will go a long way to project autonomous driving in to a reality.

-The technology used in these servers to manage data is also being transferred into medical products, specifically for continuous monitoring of patients in intensive care as well helping to find trends and undertake research.
+The technology used in these servers to manage data is also being transferred into medical products, specifically for continuous monitoring of patients in intensive care, helping to find trends and undertake research.